Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 Welcome to the RA guide for **Tim Burton's The Nightmare Before Christmas: Oogie's Revenge** for the PS2!

-The game released in 2005 for PS2 and XBOX, developed by CAPCOM, and it proposes itself as a sequel to the 1993 movie, **Tim Burton's The Nightmare Before Christmas**.
-The game has some similiarity to **Devil May Cry**, like the combo ranking, level progression and secrets, although it is much easier to play.
+The game released in 2005 for PS2 and XBOX, developed by CAPCOM, and it proposes itself as a sequel to the 1993 movie **Tim Burton's The Nightmare Before Christmas**.
+The game strikes some similiarity to **Devil May Cry**, like the combat, the exploration and the rankings, all the while it keeps true to the artistic style of the film.
+It also features re-arranged music from the film, the is used either in the levels and combat, or during the dances agains the bosses to make them feel like duets.
+The game was also released alongside another game, developed by Tose, that features a story that takes place before the events of the film, **Tim Burton's The Nightmare Before Christmas: The Pumpkin King**.

 The game takes place some time after the events of the film.
 Jack yet again gets bored of Halloween.
 He goes to Doctor Finkelstein for advice in how to improve the next halloween.
 The Doctor gives him his newest creation: SOUL ROBBER!
 A green slime that acts like a whip.
 Jack than decides to leave Halloween Town in search for new ideas, and leaves the Doctor in charge of the town.
 But Lock, Shock, and Barrel took this opportunity to revive Oogie Boogie, which then began his plot to take revenge, taking over not only Halloween Town, but all the other holidays too, to become the "Seven Holidays King".
 Sally manages to send a letter to Jack about what was going on, so he huries back to his town to fix the mess.

-⚠️ The only supported version of the game is the european version.
+⚠️ The only supported version of the game is the European version.
 When playing this version, the game will ask you at what refresh rate, or video mode, to play the game.
-Only select 60Hz to be able to earn achievements, as 50Hz is not supported.
+Only 60hz is supported by this achievement set, so please be sure to select this option to be able to earn achievements

 # 2) Overview